milosjava/milosjava/README.md

 ### Hi there 👋

-ML Engineer and Data Scientist with an MSc in Computer Engineering (2005).
-Currently pursuing a PhD in Software Engineering.
+ML Engineer and Data Scientist with an MSc in Computer Engineering (2005), currently pursuing a PhD in Software Engineering.

 ![Snake animation](https://github.com/milosjava/milosjava/blob/output/github-contribution-grid-snake.svg)